Lidl: Other services

 In October 2009, Lidl Movies was launched in the United Kingdom, undercutting Tesco DVD Rental, which had previously been the United Kingdom's cheapest online rental service for DVDs.
 The service was powered by OutNow DVD Rental.
 OutNow went into liquidation in October 2011, taking Lidl Movies with it.

 In January 2012, Lidl launched bakeries in their stores across Europe.
 They consist of a small baking area with a number of ovens, together with an area where bread and pastries, such as croissants, are displayed for sale.
 The bakeries were initially trialed in a limited number of stores, to determine whether there was a demand for freshly baked products in-store.

 The mobile phone brand Lidl Connect was launched in Germany in October 2015 and in Austria and Switzerland in June and July 2019.

 In August 2018, Lidl introduced its "Lidl Plus" supermarket loyalty card via an app on the Apple App Store and Google Play Store.
 The app is available in most European countries where Lidl operates, offering discounts on own brand products and on partner offers.
 In several countries, the app also has a bonus program with cashback.

 As of May 2019, Lidl US has partnered with Boxed.com to test a home delivery service using the online retailer's technology.
 Lidl also partners with Target Corporation's subsidiary Shipt for grocery home delivery.

 Lidl also runs Representative Offices in Mainland China, Hong Kong, and Bangladesh, though there is no mention of Lidl stores opening there.
 Their operations are likely limited to overseeing manufacturing contracts for most of non-food products, offered in Lidl stores, with local manufacturers based in these countries.

-In April 2021, Lidl in Ireland started offering customers coupons for free pads or tampons each month as an initiative against period poverty.

-In September 2025, Lidl annouced it would implement a Scan and Go feature into its UK and Ireland Lidl Plus app.
+In September 2025, Lidl announced it would implement a Scan and Go feature into its UK and Ireland Lidl Plus app.
 In November 2025, Lidl filed for a trademark name of Lidl and Go.

 In March 2023, Lidl was announced as the sponsor of the 2023 World Cycling Championship held in Scotland.

+In 2026, Lidl announced that it would be opening its first pub next to its in Dundonald, East Belfast, Northern Ireland.
+The pub is named "The Middle Ale", and opened in June 2026.